 Sexting -- criminalising ordinary young people

-activities are intrinsically harmful.
+these activities are intrinsically harmful.
 However, a flaw in existing legislation means that possession of all sexually explicit images of people under 18 is classified as indecent .
-This means that people from the age of 16 to 18 are able to consent
+This means that people from the age of 16 to 18 are

 A 16 to 18 year old that creates a nude picture of themselves using a camera-phone is, under current law, guilty of the serious offence of creating child pornography , even though their actions do not plausibly justify such a label.